 Where is Maki?

 Maki lies inside the boundaries of Otari Village, which sits between the ski resort town of Hakuba and the city of Itoigawa in Niigata Prefecture.
 Otari is a traditional satoyama community in the foothills of the Northern Alps, with less than 3,000 residents spread out over 54 distinct settlements of varying sizes.
 Maki is one of those settlements, occupying a small clearing cut into the mountainside to the east of the 'Himekawa' river valley, at an elevation of around 900 meters.

 What Makes Maki Unique?

-In this modern day and age where convenience often trumps all else, Maki is an exceedingly rare exception to the rule.
+In this modern age where convenience often trumps all else, Maki is an exceedingly rare exception to the rule.
 Life here is hard, slow, and deliberate; and that's the point.

 No Vehicular Access

 Despite being tucked away in a remote corner of Otari away from everyone and everything else, there are no paved roads providing access to Maki.
 Residents and visitors alike need to walk in on a humble, 2.5km long road of rock and dirt that slowly narrows into a singletrack hiking trail while gaining over 300m of elevation in total.
 That's hard enough as it is, but it bears mentioning that this area is recognized by the government as a 豪雪地帯, or "area of heavy snowfall," and can be blanketed in multiple meters of snow during the winter months.